CH3ST3RBH/pyInventorAssemble/README.md

 # pyInventorAssemble
-A simple python wrapper for the Autodesk Inventor API
+A simple python wrapper for the Autodesk Inventor API.
+Current scope limited to assembly & drawing automation